f-corvaro/42.common_core/born2beroot/README.md

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/63.png">

 Then select the mount point as home.

+<img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/64.png">

 And the first one is gone.
-Now we need to repeat, to see what mount point I use and the use as, watch the image below.

-<img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/64.png">

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/65.png">

-Final result is:
+Now we need to repeat, to see what mount point I use and the use as, watch the image below that resume the final result:

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/66.png">